NZR EO class

 The NZR E^{O} class of 1923 were electric locomotives used on the steep Otira to Arthurs Pass section of the Midland Line in New Zealand.
-They were primarily needed for pulling trains through the 1 in 33 grade 8.5 km Otira Tunnel which was too long and steep to allow steam locomotives to be used.
+They were primarily needed for pulling trains through the 1 in 33 grade 8.5 km Otira Tunnel which was too long and too steep to allow steam locomotives to be used.

 Introduction

 When the Otira tunnel was being built, steam locomotives were not considered for use in the tunnel, because smoke would build up in the tunnel and be difficult to clear.

 The English Electric Company, of London, won the contract to supply six electric locomotives, the installation of overhead contact wires, and the building of a coal-fired electric power station at Otira (see Otira Tunnel.
 On 10 April 1923, five electric locomotives arrived, numbered E 2 to E 6 (1 was the Class E battery electric loco built in 1922).

 They were later reclassified E^{O} to avoid confusion with the E^{C} class locomotives.